Trigger warning: Mentions sexual assault

 In my second year, I dated a friend of mine that I believed I could trust.
 It was a belief he broke.
 It was a belief that broke me through and through.

 He sexually assaulted me, and we broke it off not long after.
 Once I had left university, I was pretty sure that I would never see him again.
-That was when I met George.* We were both interns in the same department and worked together on a project about Peace Education Theory in Israel and Palestine.
+That was when I met Robert.* We were both interns in the same department and worked together on a project about Peace Education Theory in Israel and Palestine.

 We didn’t interact much but I thought he was cute.
 On the 26th of April, we had to present our work.
-That was the first time George and I spoke.
+That was the first time Robert and I spoke.
 We talked about our interests, he told me about a time when he was 16 and did well on his exams and as a reward, he asked his mum to take him to Israel.
 I had never met anyone who was like me before.
 From a young age, I had loved learning about history and traveling and I was so surprised to find someone who thought like me.

 We fought to answer questions and I always made sure that he knew when I was right.

 In my third and final year, I served as president of the Amnesty International Society.
 It was liberating and I felt empowered.
 I was defending people who couldn’t defend themselves and was actively working to push my networks.
 In January, I ran an event.
 I asked an ex-Bahraini MP to come to my university campus and I invited everyone that I knew.
-At this point, George and I were in the same seminar.
+At this point, Robert and I were in the same seminar.

 We fought to answer questions.
 I sat in front of him and every time I would get an answer right, I would turn around and make sure that he knew I had beaten him.
 I didn’t realize that he liked me, I had never noticed it before.
 The event came and went, and he didn’t come.
 I didn’t think anything of it until he messaged me and asked for a video of the event for him to watch.
 I learned later on that he only asked as an excuse to message me.